LyndonFan/HelloBooksAutoBuy/README.md

 ## Prerequesites
 - subscribed to the service
-- amazon account
+- an Amazon account to buy the books
-- credentials to gmail api
+- credentials to Gmail api
 - selenium (the library)
 - chromedriver (for selenium)

 ## Usage
-- TODO
+1. Create a virtual environment and install the requirements

-## TODO
+2. Create a `.env` file with the below variables (TODO)
-- test the integrated product (only tried it by running scripts one by one, but not all at once.
-Maybe next weekend?)
+3. Run `python main.py`.